 Sixth in a series about the Inca Trail

-I don’t think I slept past 3am.
-I’d love to say it was because of the anticipation, but it was really two other factors.
-First, we were next to a tent where the porters were speaking quite loudly throughout the night.
-Second, it was difficult to get comfortable.
+I don’t think I slept past 3 am.
+I’d love to say it was because of the anticipation, but we were next to a tent where the porters were talking loudly throughout the night.
+In addition, it was difficult to get comfortable.
 The sleeping bags only unzipped a little around the head.
 During the first and second nights we were high in the mountains and the sleeping bags were nice and warm.
-The third night, however, it was too warm in the sleeping bag and eventually, too warm outside it as well.
+The third night, however, it was too hot in the sleeping bag and eventually, too warm outside it as well.

 We broke camp in the dark and made our way down to the trail in front of the checkpoint.
 We sat against our packs by the trailside and waited for the checkpoint to open.
 The stars were spectacular.
 I was surprised to see my favorite constellation, Orion, in the Southern Hemisphere.
-I knew some constellations could be seen from both hemispheres, especially close to the equator, but was unaware that Orion was one of them.
 From my perspective it was flipped upside down relative to what I was used to.

 The long days on the trail had taken their toll on mind as well as body.
 My first reaction wasn’t supportive but rather disappointment, embarrassment, maybe even resentment.
 Disappointment that we would probably not make it to the Sun Gate by sunrise.
 Embarrassment that for a third day in a row, Rachel and I would be dead last in our group.
 Resentment that Rachel was the one slowing us down (even though I’d been the slow one on Day Two).